-Predicting House Prices Using Machine Learning
+House Prices Prediction Using Machine Learning

-The goal of this project was to utilize supervised machine learning techniques to predict the price of houses located in Ames, Iowa.
+The goal of this project was to utilize supervised machine learning techniques to predict the price of house located in Ames, Iowa.
 The dataset was provided by Kaggle, an online community of data scientists and machine learners, owned by Google.

 This dataset provides 1,460 observations and 80 features, including multiple aspects of the house that may or may not help predict the fluctuation of the house prices.

 The strategic approach our team adopted was to derive meaning from the dataset through numerical and visual exploratory data analysis, drop statistically irrelevant features and features with high multicollinearity, impute missing values, create new features, and then apply different supervised machine-learning algorithms to predict the housing sales prices.